NEUBIAS/training-resources/TEACHING_TIPS.md

 We typically start with the concept map that contains the essential ideas which are independent of the software implementation.
 The Figure is like a slide that helps illustrate the concept.
 Ideally the figure should have a biological example and a if needed a technical explanation.

 After this introduction we present one or several activities that illustrate the concept within the given software implementation.
+Each activity has a general description and several software implementation, which correspond to a solution.

+Two screens are helpful for the teacher.
+The teacher can move the respective window (code, GUI, browser) on the presenter screen when needed.

 ## Motivate each individual module biologically